sonic-net/sonic-mgmt/docs/testplan/VxLAN_BGP_EVPN_test_plan.md

 * Configure EBGP as overlay protocol for remote mac learning.
 * Start all protocols.
 * Verify that switch is able to learn all remote VTEPs and measure the CPU utilization and memory usage.
+* Measure how long it is taking to learn remote VTEP's while doing scale testing.
 * Verify that different route types are learned and shown in database.
 * Send traffic from local host to remote hosts configured behind these VTEPs.
+* Also send traffic from remote host to remote host and verify the statistics.
+* Match the tunnel counters with traffic statistics.
 * Enable egress tracking on vlan and see packets mapped between VNI and Vlan's.
 * Traffic should flow without any loss at line rate.
+* Do warm, fast, soft and cold reboots while traffic is running.

 #### Test results

 ## Test cases
-### Test case # 2 – Validate the functionality of L2VNI and the maximum L2VNIs supported per switch - 4K.
+### Test case # 2 – Validate the functionality of L2VNI and the maximum L2VNIs supported per switch with unique L2VNIs configured behind VTEPs - 4K.
 #### Test objective
   Verify that switch supports total 4K L2 VNI's.